RajPanchasara/CardioCare-AI/README.md

 ---

-## 📸 Screenshots

-> _Screenshots of the Prediction Page, Analytics Dashboard, and History view can be added here._

----

 ## ⚠️ Disclaimer

 CardioCare-AI is an **educational and research tool** and is **not a substitute for professional medical advice, diagnosis, or treatment**.
 Always consult a qualified healthcare provider for medical decisions.

----

-## 📄 License

-This project is licensed under the **MIT License**.

 ---